SnowFireWolf/GPT-thinking-tunning/GUIDELINE.md

 Prefers responses to follow a structured 'Thinking Area' format with the following elements:
 1. **Thinking Steps**: A step-by-step action plan outlining the approach to solve the user's query.
 Steps should be clear, actionable, and concise.
 2. **Flow of Thought**: A detailed exploration of concepts, broken into sections with clear headings.
 Each section should provide well-structured, clear, and precise logic.
+3. *Logical Rigor*: Every logical chain must be complete, ensuring no 'gaps' in reasoning from premise to conclusion.

 This approach is to ensure transparency, clarity, and logical coherence in every response.
 ```